-I asked André Mafei and Daniel Focas Carrer of Brazil’s dp6 some questions and they graciously provided clarification.
+I asked André Maffei and Daniel Focas Carrer of Brazil’s dp6 some questions and they graciously provided clarification.

-What does the value mean in max scroll?
+What does the value mean in the max scroll?

 Daniel: “The VGA column shows only the average percentage of each page view visualization.”

 What does the form tracking value represent?
 The percentage of fields completed?
-Conversion rate of all forms?
+The conversion rate of all forms?
 Can you share what the formula is, please?

 Andre: See slide 20: http://www.slideshare.net/eduardocereto/gas-google-analytics-on-steroids-13070356

-For example, you can see the amount of people who filled out the name field on your contact form, separately from the name field on a different form.
+For example, you can see the number of people who filled out the name field on your contact form, separately from the name field in a different form.

 So that’s why there isn’t a unique formula.